pdmosses/metaborg-poosl/README.md

 The main toolset for POOSL consists of textual and graphical editors, a command-line simulator, and an interactive debugging environment; this toolset is available at https://www.poosl.org/

 This partial Spoofax implementation provides an incomplete textual editor.
+The type checker is documented in the following article:
+* A.J.
+Mooij, "Static type checking without downcast operator", Information Processing Letters, Volume 178, November 2022. https://doi.org/10.1016/j.ipl.2022.106285

 Educational POOSL examples can be downloaded from https://github.com/eclipse/poosl/tree/main/plugins/org.eclipse.poosl.ide.examples/content
 Note that only the following example works out-of-the-box in the partial Spoofax implementation:
 * org.eclipse.poosl.examples/models-basic/Jobshop/jobshop.poosl